 2. Set actionable, attainable and measurable goals

-Goal setting is an essential leadership style.
+Goal setting is an essential leadership skill.
 No matter if you just started or already build an empire, business and leadership success depends on setting and achieving goals.
 A target aim increases work productivity and satisfaction.
 Setting clear deadlines, such as Thursday at 5 pm, benefits employees more than saying, “Let me know whenever your work is done.”

 3. Open communication